-Dining out can be one of the most pleasurable experiences, removing the burden of cooking and immersing yourself in a delightful environment.
+Now that it’s gotten much safer to do so, dining out can be one of the most pleasurable experiences, removing the burden of cooking and immersing yourself in a delightful environment.
 It’s a luxury that many people mourned during the worst days of the pandemic.
-Bad service can put a damper on a great culinary night out, but before you consider withholding your tip, consider the variety of factors that go on behind the scenes.
+However, bad service can put a damper on a great culinary night out, but before you consider withholding your tip, consider the variety of factors that go on behind the scenes.

 Workers Depend Upon Tips To Survive

 Because of the way the restaurant and beverage industries are structured, servers have come to depend upon tips, not as a bonus, but just to earn a living wage.
 “The majority of restaurant and bar workers rely on tips as their primary source of income,” said Ricardo Pina, a personal finance expert and founder of The Modest Wallet.
 “By tipping your server or bartender, you contribute to their ability to earn a living wage, which is not always guaranteed by their employers.”